 He visited Italy and became enamored with European coffee cafes.
 They demonstrated a passion for coffee as a beverage and a culture.

 Howard returned enthused after his historic journey to Italy.
-He wanted his coffee shop to have the same warm, inviting atmosphere that he has seen in other countries.
-To do so, he made a few tweaks, such as labeling the coffee sizes “short” and “tall,” like they did in Italy.
+He wanted his coffee shop to have the same warm, inviting atmosphere he had seen in other countries.
+To do so, he made a few tweaks, such as labeling the coffee sizes “short” and “tall,” as they did in Italy.

 Of course, this was only the start.
 Schultz purchased a small local coffee shop called Starbucks in 1992, where he had worked before launching Il Giornale.

-He added “grande” (Italian for enormous) and made a huge hit by incorporating his drink proportions and the Italian coffee shop feel into the company.
+He added “grande” (Italian for enormous) and made a huge hit by incorporating his drink proportions, and the Italian coffee shop feels into the company.

-Starbucks introduced a new size, the venti 20 ounces (591.47mL) to meet demand for larger portions.
+Starbucks introduced a new size, the venti 20 ounces (591.47mL), to meet the demand for larger portions.
 To save space, they removed “short” from the posted menu.